 In our mathematics programme we build on the overall environment at CFL with its emphasis on learning without fear to foster reflective learners.
 Our main intention is to create a space where students enjoy learning mathematics no matter how talented they are, and not to churn out a few competent mathematicians, leaving behind several traumatised souls!

-- Sports curriculum
+- Fitness, Sports and Games

 The sports program is envisioned to